- UN Agenda 2030

 Avoiding Elder Abuse in the Home Care of People with Dementia

 People with dementia are especially vulnerable to suffer from elder abuse.
-Violence and abuse by family caregivers is often a sign of a lack of knowledge about the disease or of a physical and mental overload.
-A European Expert Meeting therefore discussed the following questions: How can caring relatives be informed, supported and unburdened?
+Violence and abuse by family caregivers are often a sign of a lack of knowledge about the disease or of a physical and mental overload.
+A European Expert Meeting, therefore, discussed the following questions: How can caring relatives be informed, supported and unburdened?
 How can signs of violence, mistreatment and abuse be recognised and effectively prevented without stigmatizing?

 How do European countries respond to the increasing numbers of people suffering from dementia?
 In many countries, dementia strategies set the framework for these challenges.
 Our publications discuss the commonalities and differences of dementia strategies as well as favourable conditions for their implementation.

-Eldercare ServicesHow can European countries organize eldercare services in order to guarantee the provision of high quality services?
-How can the service provision be both universal and affordable at the same time?
+Eldercare ServicesHow can European countries organize eldercare services in order to guarantee the provision of high-quality services?
+How can the service provider be both universal and affordable at the same time?
 The Observatory’s publications discuss these questions and show different policy frameworks across Europe.

 2013Who Cares for You at Home?
 Personal and Household Services in EuropePolicy Paper No. 71, Institut zur Zukunft der Arbeit (IZA)